 Retirement should be a time of peace and enjoyment with your spouse and loved ones, but unexpected expenses often catch families off guard.
 Recent 2026 research shows that 83% of retiree households face unplanned costs each year, averaging about 10% of annual income (roughly $6,000 for typical households).
 These surprises—from home repairs to healthcare bills—can strain even well-planned budgets.

-As John F. Davenport, licensed attorney in New York and Connecticut and founder of J. Davenport Advisors and Davenport & Associates in Norwalk, CT, explains: “Many couples 50+ come to us worried about these shocks derailing their retirement dreams.
+As John F. Davenport, licensed attorney in New York and Connecticut and founder of Davenport & Associates in Norwalk, CT, explains: “Many couples 50+ come to us worried about these shocks derailing their retirement dreams.
 With thoughtful planning, we can explore ways to build buffers that protect your nest egg and legacy.”

 Why Unexpected Expenses Are So Common in Retirement